rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 4.4.3 =
+= 4.4.4 =
-rtMedia 4.4.3, with the fix of pagination issue while searching in album.
-Also introducing filter to change the "alt" attribute value for photos in media gallery.
+rtMedia 4.4.4, with the fix of multiple media upload with mobile devices and media display issue with masonry setting when media width is set to zero.

 == Sponsors ==